Yashsuvta/odoo_apps/data_cleaner/README.rst

 Contributors
 ------------

-* Odoo Mates <odoomates@gmail.com>
+* Odoo Mates <yashsuvta1236@gmail.com>
-* Sunpop.cn

 Author & Maintainer
 -------------------

-This module is maintained by the Odoo Mates
+This module is maintained by the CodeFusion Odoworks